 The benefits of AWS CDK are immense for us.
 We can develop and deploy our resources faster.
 This speed-up will only increase when we can stand on previous work as reuse is much higher in CDK.
 We are sharing this with other teams inside our organization making compliance easier.

 In any new project with AWS, I would adopt CDK over CloudFormation.
 I would propose to migrate to CDK in any existing project with CloudFormation.
-In multi-cloud environments or with third-party providers, Terraform can still be a good option, but I would first investigate Pulumi for new projects.
+In multi-cloud environments or with third-party providers, Terraform is still a good option.

 Give AWS CDK a try.
 You are sure to get return on your investment.
 We did for one day and never looked back!